martingadea/codebase-jkonet-star/docs/pages/installation.rst

              pip install -r requirements.txt

-         To install ``parallel`` (used for running the benchmarks), you can use the following command on macOS:
+         To install ``parallel`` (used for running the benchmarks), you can use the following command on MacOS:

          .. code-block:: bash